DavesProgramingSamples/HowToConnectToAnApi/README.md

 ![screenshot](https://raw.githubusercontent.com/DavesProgrammingSamples/HowToConnectToAnApi/master/screenshot_webpage_simplestyle.PNG "screenshot")

 If you remember, our *index.html* just has a root div – `<div id="root">` right now.
-We’ll access it with `getElementById()`. *We can briefly remove all the previous code we’ve written for now, which we’ll add back in just a moment*.
+We’ll access it with `getElementById()`. *We can briefly remove all the previous code in the script.js file we’ve written for now, which we’ll add back in just a moment*.

 ### script.js
 ```